Salvias, ‘The Shambles’ 2018

 Salvia guaranitica ‘Black and Bloom” Deep blue with black calyces Ovate, wrinkled, pointed, lightly-toothed, dark green leaves.
 Cultivar Brazil, Paraguay.
 Central Lawn and Borders

-Salvia holowayi Holways sage, purple-red Guatamala, Mexico Raised stone wall neat back stairs
+Salvia holowayi (Holways sage), low growing red flowers.
+Guatamala, Mexico Raised stone wall neat back stairs

 Salvia involucrata.
 Tall spreading lax shrub with round stems.
 Large Pink flowers which are quite closed.
 Easily grown from cutting tolerates sun and shade.
 Autumn-winter flowering.
 Mexico 12.1962.
 Widespread, including Driveway, Front embankment,

 Salvia involucrata.
 Var “Bethellii” Tall free flowering shrub.
 Flowers better colour and form than Involucrata varieties.
 Autumn-Winter flowering.
 Mexico, hybrid.
 Mainly north of the house.
 Central Shrub garden, South East Corner

 Salvia involucrata “Joan” Tall shrub bright pink flowers.
 East Border gardens

 Salvia involucrata cultivar “Pink Icicles”.
 Tall lax shrub with large flowers of soft pink and white.
 Easily struck from cutting, hardy in dry shade and on an exposed embankment.
 NE boundary garden NE Border garden